ahmedas91/zagg/content/post/hunting.md

             height=600)
 })
 ```
-<iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~ahmedas91/4.embed"></iframe>
+<iframe width="950" height="450" frameborder="0" scrolling="no" src="https://plot.ly/~ahmedas91/4.embed"></iframe>

 Well, we're still beating the market by about 30%.
 So can we really just let the experts do it for us?
-Well maybe use their lists as preliminary screener only.
+Maybe use their lists as preliminary screener only.